Ukraine war set to divide as India hosts G20 foreign ministers

 Blinken also warned Wang against providing “material support” to Russia’s faltering war effort, as is speculated in Washington.
 Beijing denies any such intention.

-Blinken was also expected to meet on Friday his counterparts from the Quad group – Japan, Australia and India – that is seen as a bulwark against China in the Asia-Pacific region.
+Blinken was also expected on Friday to meet his counterparts from the Quad group, which includes the United States, Japan, Australia and India, and is seen as a bulwark against China in the Asia-Pacific region.

+Japan’s foreign ministry said the meeting would affirm the bloc’s “commitment to strengthening a free and open international order based on the rule of law”.

 The Group of Twenty comprises 19 countries and the European Union, representing around 85 percent of the world’s economy and two-thirds of its population.

-India wants its G20 presidency this year to focus on issues like alleviating poverty and climate finance, but the Ukraine war and its effects are set to dominate the agenda.
+India wants to use its G20 presidency this year to focus on issues such as alleviating poverty and climate finance, but the Ukraine war and its effects are set to dominate the agenda.

-Hosting the G20 puts India in a tricky position, because while it shares Western concerns about China it is also a major buyer of Russian arms and has ramped up oil imports.
+Hosting the G20 puts India in a tricky position, because while it shares Western concerns about China, it is also a major buyer of Russian arms and has ramped up Russian oil imports.

-Blinken holds talks with Central Asian nations in wake of Ukraine anniversary

-India has not condemned the invasion, although Prime Minister Narendra Modi told Putin last year that this was “not a time for war” in comments seen as a rebuke to Moscow.
+India has not condemned the Ukraine invasion, although Prime Minister Narendra Modi told Putin last year that this was “not a time for war” in comments seen as a rebuke of Moscow.

-German Chancellor Olaf Scholz said Saturday on a visit to India that he did not believe that Modi’s government “is under any illusions that this is an offensive war started by Russia in order to acquire a part of its neighbour’s territory.”
+EU foreign policy chief Josep Borrell said he was confident India would use the meeting to “make Russia understand that this war has to finish”.

 Comments